Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Asynchronous Fractional MADRL Algorithm

-Training asynchronous MARL algorithms requires to collect trajectories from agents, including global states, local observations, actions, and costs. \edit{Our method introduces a novel asynchronous trajectory collection mechanism.
-A centralized controller collects agent trajectories based on a global event index $T$, asynchronously aggregates historical decision-making at the local task level, and then shares the information with all agents.
-This approach incorporates global states and other agents' actions, better leveraging agent interactions and asynchronous collaboration.
-We compare our asynchronous mechanism with traditional MARL and VarlenMARL \cite{chen2021varlenmarl}, an asynchronous MADRL algorithm, in the following example:} \begin{itemize} \item \edit{Traditional MADRL algorithms such as MADDPG \cite{lowe2017multi} and MAPPO require synchronous joint information from all agents at each time step, making them unsuitable for asynchronous decision-makings.
-Traditional MARL algorithms gather joint data from all agents at the each time step.} The collected joint trajectory is
+We compare our asynchronous mechanism with traditional MARL and VarlenMARL \cite{chen2021VarlenMARL}, an asynchronous MADRL algorithm, in the following example: \begin{itemize} \item \edit{Traditional MADRL algorithms such as MADDPG \cite{lowe2017multi} and MAPPO require synchronous joint information from all agents at each time step, making them unsuitable for asynchronous decision-making.
+Traditional MARL algorithms gather joint data from all agents at each time step.} The collected joint trajectory is

-\item VarlenMARL \cite{chen2021varlenmarl}, an asynchronous MADRL algorithm, addresses this by allowing variable-length trajectories.
+\item VarlenMARL \cite{chen2021VarlenMARL}, an asynchronous MADRL algorithm, addresses this by allowing variable-length trajectories.
 However, it still struggles to fully utilize agent interactions in asynchronous environments.
 It allows agents to collect trajectories asynchronously.
 It merges an agent's data with the latest padded data from other agents.
 Let $\bs_m^{0}, \ba_m^{0}$ be the initial trajectory of agent $m$.
 Fig. \ref{fig:trajectory}(a) shows the trajectories of Agents $1$ and $2$ as:

-\item Our proposed asynchronous trajectory collection mechanism, illustrated in Fig. \ref{fig:trajectory}(b), addresses these limitations.
-It operates based on a global event sequence managed by the centralized controller.
-Let $(\bs_{T}, \ba_{T})$ denote the state-action pair associated with the $T$-th global (originating from some agent $m_T$).
-To capture the history of interactions among agents, we introduce the time-aggregated history state, $H_T \in \mathbb{R}^d$. $H_T$ is a fixed-dimensional vector that serves as a summary representation derived from the sequence of all state-action pairs corresponding to global events from $1$ to $T-1$.
+\item \revbb{As shown in Fig. \ref{fig:trajectory}(b), during centralized training, a global event sequence is maintained to align asynchronous experience tuples collected from different agents.
+Let $(\bs_{T}, \ba_{T})$ denote the state-action pair associated with the $T$-th global event, generated by agent $m_T$.} To capture the history of interactions among agents, we introduce the time-aggregated history state, $H_T \in \mathbb{R}^d$. $H_T$ is a fixed-dimensional vector that serves as a summary representation derived from the sequence of all state-action pairs corresponding to global events from $1$ to $T-1$.
 This history state is updated sequentially using a history aggregation transition function, denoted as $TA$.
 Upon receiving the $T$-th state-action pair $(\bs_{T}, \ba_{T})$, the controller computes the subsequent history state $H_{T+1}$ via the update rule: